bobbyleftovers/wp-geo-query/README.md

 		)
 	);

 This would return all posts within 30 miles of the center.
-Under the hood this will inject SQL using sevreal WordPress Hooks.
+Under the hood this will inject SQL using several WordPress Hooks.
 The SQL will be based on the [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula) for finding the distance between coordinates on a sphere.
+The first thing the hooks look for is the `geo_query` param.
+It it isn't there, then the query proceeds normally.
+If it is present, the Haversine Formula will be employed using the center and the individual post coordinates.
+The didstance is calculated and if it is under the radius the post will be added to the results.

 I've had this come in super handy on a few occasions.
 It makes building a store-locator very simple, as the hard part is now done.
+Hope it does the same for you.

 ### To-do
 - Add admin options for the user to specify a table/column to use if the coordinates are not in wp_postmeta.
+- Add option for a default center if one isn't passed with the query.
+- Set geo query to not run if no lat/lng is present in the query (WP_Query)
+- Set geo query to not run to bail if no lat/lng is present in the post (MySQL)
 - Check that this can be used in GraphQL queries